aws, re:Invent

 Maps of the campus are available on the re:Invent webpage.

-These distances are important, as it makes it hard to impossible to change venues during the day.
+These distances are important, as they make it hard or impossible to change venues during the day.
 One switch might work, but not several.
-Therefore, aligning sessions to a specific venue per day is a good thing.
+Therefore, aligning sessions to a specific venue per day is a good strategy.

 Build Your Schedule (Plan Your Week)